Electric dipole moment of the neutron from a flavor changing Higgs boson: Diagrams with one FC coupling -and a -coupling

 Because of derivative couplings, the vertices involving the unphysical Higgs $\phi_\pm$ will depend on the loop momenta, which might give divergent (sub-)loops.
 There are also $W \gamma \phi_\pm$-couplings, but they do not contribute for soft photon emission.

-In the preceeding section (III) all numerically relevant diagrams were proportional to $m_t^2$, and even $m_t^4$ in $S_3$.
-In the present section the diagrams have another chiral structure, and we get diagrams $\sim \, m_t^2$ only for the case when the $W$-boson is replaced by an unphysical Higgs $\phi_\pm$.
-Therefore I apriori consider all quark flavors in the loops, although it is expected that the GIM-mechanism will cancel the leading terms with light quark flavors.
+In the preceeding section (III), for all the shown diagrams in Fig.\ref{FCHNew2loopg}, the physical Higgs coupled to the top quark with strength $\sim g_W m_t/M_W$.
+Also the chiral structure of the diagrams is such that these diagrams are proportional to $m_t^2$, and even $m_t^4$ in $S_3$.
+In the present section the diagrams have a flavor blind $W W H$ coupling, and have another chiral structure, and one gets diagrams $\sim \, m_t^2$ only for the case when the $W$-boson is replaced by an unphysical Higgs $\phi_\pm$.
+Therefore I have apriori considered all quark flavors in the loops, although it is expected that the GIM-mechanism will cancel the leading terms with light quark flavors, except for the difference between the $t$-quark and the $c$-quarks contribution.

-Contributions to the $d$-quark EDM from soft photon emission from the quark $q= s,b$ in the diagram 5a,( {\it i.e.} to the left in Fig. \ref{2LoopWWHgam}) can be written :
+Contributions to the $d$-quark EDM from soft photon emission from the quark $q= s,b$ in the diagram 5a,( {\it i.e.} to the left in Fig. \ref{2LoopWWHgam}) can in the general case be written :

 where $F_2$ is given in (\ref{F-quantity}) and where $\hat{e}_s = \hat{e}_b = -1/3$ are charges for the photon-emitting quarks, and the $\lambda$'s and the $\xi$'s are CKM factors: